10 Minimalist Lifestyle Tips and Enjoying Life More

 In the hustle and bustle of the self-imposed hectic lifestyle, we can learn to block many negative feelings.

-Blocking negative feelings does nothing to reduce the negative physical effects they can cause.
+Blocking negative feelings does nothing to reduce the adverse physical effects they can cause.
 Fear, stress, and anxiety can wreak havoc on the mind, body, and relationships.

-What is causing you to feel tense, procrastinate, to be impatient?
-Can you reduce or eliminate those kinds of situations?
+What is causing you to feel tense, procrastinate, and impatient?
+Can you reduce or eliminate such situations?

 You can massively reduce your fear, stress, and anxiety by taking care of these things as soon as they come up.
-Also, tackling what causes these feelings first instead of procrastinating and ignoring them will help eliminate those feelings.
+Additionally, addressing the root cause of these feelings first, rather than procrastinating and ignoring them, will help alleviate those feelings.

 This principle is discussed in the book Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time.